SpencerDepas/git-learning/README.md

 A test repo to help learn git
 =============================

-I want to learn about:
+I want to learn:

     * Repos
     * Commits
     * Branches
     * Remotes

+This is a change.